artdecocode/erte/documentary/1-API/index.md

 Compares the strings using the [`diff`][2] package, and colors the differences with green or red.

-%EXAMPLE: example/example.js, ../src => erte%
+%EXAMPLE: example, ../src => erte%
-%FORK example example/example%
+%FORK example%

 ![extra](doc/extra.png)